Sooner Battalion Facts

 - Many of those on scholarship earned their scholarship while on campus.

-Female: 29% (This is double the gender demographic of the Army officer corps as a whole.)
+Female: 31% (This is more than double the gender demographic of the Army officer corps as a whole.)

 African American: 9%